cdl-saarland/llvm_dsl/README.md

 or

 - Docker
-- (optional) VS Code with Remote Container Extension
+- (optional) VS Code with Dev Containers Extension (ms-vscode-remote.remote-containers)

 ### Docker

 We provide a docker image with an LLVM installation.
 While you can build and run your own LLVM stack locally, your mileage may vary.
 The docker image is a stable environment to experiment with the examples in this repository.

-To set up the docker image, first make sure that docker is installed and running on your system, then run `build_docker.sh` in the `docker/` folder.
+To use the provided image, first make sure that docker is installed and running on your system.

-Run `run_docker.sh` to enter the docker image.
+Run `run_docker.sh` to fetch and run the pre-built docker container.
 You are now inside the running docker container and can run the scripts inside the different exercise folders.

+To build the docker image yourself (e.g. you want to add packages) run `build_docker.sh` in the `docker/` folder.

 ### Use with VS Code